People's Justice Party (Malaysia): Ideology

-A supporter of liberal democracy, PKR's constitution has as one of their core principles, the establishment of "a society that is just and a nation that is democratic, progressive and united".
-In practice, the party has primarily focused on promoting social justice, economic justice, eliminating political corruption and human rights issues within a non-ethnic framework.
+A supporter of liberal democracy, PKR's constitution has as one of its core principles, the establishment of "a society that is just and a nation that is democratic, progressive and united".
+In practice, the party has primarily focused on promoting social and economic justice, eliminating political corruption, and addressing human rights issues within a non-ethnic framework.

-The party has also been described by analysts as having socially conservative and Islamist‑reformist factions influenced by ABIM, which promote Islamic values and maqasid syariah within its political platform.
+The party has also been described as having socially conservative and Islamic reformist factions influenced by the Malaysian Islamic Youth Movement (ABIM), of which Anwar was once president, which actively promotes Islamic values and maqasid syariah within its political platform.